Visiting Lanai Checklist

 Lanai Hawaii

-Crescent-shaped and comprised of glittery-white sand, swimming, and snorkeling here is nothing short of spectacular—thanks in part to the fact that the bay is a protected marine district.
+Crescent-shaped and comprised of glittery-white sand, swimming and snorkeling here is nothing short of spectacular—thanks in part to the fact that the bay is a protected marine district.

 Aside from slathering on that sunscreen, bring fins and a mask and paddle out between the beach’s eastern point and its middle stretch (where the reef, being the most developed here, is flush with peacock groupers, parrotfish, slate pencil urchins, white mouth morays, saddle wrasse, yellow tang, humuhumunukunukuapuaʻa—and brilliant, acrobatic spinner dolphins).